department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### J

 **Job Bank**
 : Neither word is plural.
-Go to Veterans Job Bank entry.
+Go to entry for "Veterans Job Bank."

 ### K